andreisavu/applied-llm/README.md

-# applied-llm
+# applied-ml
-A deep exploration into applying large language models to various use cases
+A deep exploration into applying ML (with a focus on neural networks) to various use cases